pulsejet/nextcloud-oidc-login/README.md

     // Note: you may want to try setting `oidc_login_logout_url` to your
-    // base URL if you face issues regarding re-login after logout 'oidc_login_alt_login_page' => 'assets/login.php', );
+    // base URL if you face issues regarding re-login after logout 'oidc_login_alt_login_page' => 'assets/login.php',

+    // for development, it's possible to disable tls verification.
+Default value is `true`
+    // which should be kept in production `oidc_login_tls_verify` => true,
+);
 ```
 ### Usage with [Keycloak](https://www.keycloak.org/)